natcap/invest.users-guide/source/input_types.rst

 Understanding data types
 ^^^^^^^^^^^^^^^^^^^^^^^^
-A data type has 3 components:
+A raster's data type is displayed as a code in the raster metadata, which may be viewed in your GIS software.
+A data type code has 3 components:

 1. Unsigned marker (**u**), optional

    By default, data types are signed, meaning that they include a sign (+ or -) indicating whether the number is positive or negative.
    You need a signed data type to store negative data.
    If a data type begins with a **u**, that means it is unsigned.
 All unsigned data is positive.
-If you do not need to store negative data, you can save space by using an unsigned type.
+If you do not need to store negative data,myou can save space by using an unsigned type.

    This distinction only exists for integer data types.
 Float types are always signed.